25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 Route name: can be used to generate a URL based on a specific route.
 Route names:

-- Have no impact on the URL matching behaviour of routing.
+- Have no impact on the URL matching behaviour of routing
-- Are only used for URL generation.
+- Are only used for URL generation
 - Route names must be unique application-wide

 ```cs